-Composition and Terms: The Research Advisory Council is composed of the Dean, Associate Deans of Biomedical Sciences and Clinical Affairs, two at-large members from any basic science department, two at-large members from any clinical department, two research faculty members from other SHSU colleges, SHSU Authorized Institutional Official for Research, a first year osteopathic medical student, a second year osteopathic medical student, and a librarian.
+Composition and Terms: The Research Advisory Council is composed of the Dean, Associate Deans of Biomedical Sciences and Clinical Affairs, a member from Educational Affairs, two at-large members from any basic science department, two at-large members from any clinical department, two research faculty members from other SHSU colleges, SHSU Authorized Institutional Official for Research, a first year osteopathic medical student, a second year osteopathic medical student, and a librarian.
 The Dean of the SHSU-COM may appoint such additional members as may be required to meet the research needs of the College.

 Responsibilities: The Committee on Diversity, Equity, and Inclusion monitors compliance with university policies and procedures and advises the Dean and the college committees in the development and update of the college diversity plan to achieve an environment marked by respect for differences and understanding of values to promote and strengthen the college.
 The committee systematically reviews outcomes of the diversity plan, works actively to advance recruitment and retention of faculty, staff, and students from diverse pools of applicants, and maintains a supportive climate for all who work and study at the college.

-Composition and Terms: The Committee on Diversity, Equity, and Inclusion is composed of five faculty members and five students for two-year, staggered terms.
+Composition and Terms: The Committee on Diversity, Equity, and Inclusion is composed of five faculty and staff members and five students for two-year, staggered terms.
 Five student members, to include at least two from each of the first-year and second-year classes, are elected by the SHSU-COM student body.
 With the approval of the Executive Committee, the Dean may also appoint up to three additional faculty members to represent diverse perspectives within the College as are deemed appropriate.
 The committee shall meet at least three times per academic year.
 A representative of the College Diversity, Equity, and Inclusion Committee shall attend appropriate university meetings.

 Responsibilities: The Shared Services Committee meets at least quarterly and is responsible for reviewing support service resources, activities, outputs, and outcomes; improving and clarifying support service processes; and making recommendations to the Dean on program changes.